-Aside from Warwick Castle the town of Warwick deserves a look in, I took some knowledge from the Market Hall Museum in the centre of Warwick to learn about the Great Fire of Warwick.
-The 1694 blaze started from one spark, hurtling through the town at a great pace destroying a large part of the town centre.
+Aside from Warwick Castle the town of Warwick deserved a look in, so I took some knowledge from the Market Hall Museum in the centre of Warwick to learn about the Great Fire of Warwick.
+The 1694 blaze started from one spark, hurtling through the town at a great pace, destroying a large part of the town centre at a rapid pace.
 The Sheldon Tapestry showed me the expanse of the four counties aside from Warwickshire.
-I also learn that the city of Coventry was once spelt 'Coventrie' and was walled city that was protected by the River Sherbourne, which has down been paved over by the modern layout of Coventry.
-The Lord Leycester Hospital showed me something different, once a military hotel that was best known during the reign of Queen Elizabeth I to house certain injured military to aid their recovery.
-To learn something different about Warwick I suggest a visit to this unconventional hospital, visit than just the castle!
-Coventry and Warwickshire never looked so good?!
-OK you?!
+I also learn that the city of Coventry was once spelt 'Coventrie' and was walled city that was protected by the River Sherbourne!
+The river was later paved over to make way for the modern layout of Coventry.
+The Lord Leycester Hospital showed me something different, once a military hotel that was used during the reign of Queen Elizabeth I. The hospital was used to house certain injured military to aid their recovery.
+To learn something different about Warwick was worth finding that hospital, I visited more the castle!
+It was to be that Coventry and Warwickshire had never looked so good!
+Would I lie?
+No!